-International consultancy The Brattle Group provides economic analysis and expert testimony on antitrust and competition matters in a wide range of industries throughout the world.
-Our broad network of experts includes Nobel Laureates Joseph Stiglitz (Columbia University) and Daniel McFadden (University of California at Berkeley), professors at leading universities, former chief economists at Competition Bureau Canada and the European Commission’s Directorate-General for Competition, and former staff economists at the Federal Trade Commission and the US Department of Justice.
-Brattle’s work spans numerous industries, including but not limited to, high tech, telecom, transportation, healthcare, insurance, financial services, automotive, and energy.
+International economic consultancy The Brattle Group provides expert testimony and economic analysis on antitrust and competition matters in a multitude of practice areas around the world.
+Our network of experts includes Nobel laureates, professors at leading universities, former chief economists at the Competition Bureau Canada and the European Commission’s Directorate-General for Competition (DG COMP), and former economic staff at the Federal Trade Commission and the US Department of Justice.
+Brattle’s work spans numerous industries, including but not limited to technology, telecommunications, transportation, healthcare, insurance, financial services, and energy.

 Brattle’s Antitrust & Competition practice has continued its focus on growth and expansion with further additions to our team.
 Within our US competition group, we welcomed California-based Principal Veronica Irastorza, who specializes in matters related to competition, arbitration, and energy, particularly in Mexico.
 Outside of the US, Brattle onboarded Principal Dr. Adina Claici, who is based in Brussels.
 Dr. Claici – who previously worked at DG COMP – specializes in mergers, competition policy, and state aid cases and provides clients with insights on competition policy developments in the EU.
 The additions of Ms. Irastorza and Dr. Claici aid Brattle in augmenting and developing our work in new and existing regions, including Latin America and Europe.